 In a recent post I addressed the odds of needing assisted living.
 I cited several statistics and arrived at the conclusion that somewhere between 50-70% of people over the age of 65 will require fairly significant long-term care services at some point in their life; meaning they’ll need assistance with at least a couple of activities of daily living, such as eating, dressing, or bathing, and possibly even a higher level of care.

 But now that we know the odds of requiring long-term care, the next logical question is: for how long?
 After all, the cost of long-term care is not inexpensive.
-According to Genworth’s Cost of Care Survey for 2020 the average monthly cost for 44 hours of in-home care is around $4,500.
-The average monthly cost in an assisted living facility is around $4,300, although your total cost based on required services could be much higher.
+According to Genworth’s Cost of Care Survey for 2023 the average monthly cost for 44 hours of in-home care is around $6,000 (up from $4,500 when this post was originally written in 2016.)
+The average monthly cost in an assisted living facility is around $5,000, although the actual total cost could be much higher depending on necessary services, the quality of the provider, and the region.
 A private room in a nursing facility?
-Around $8,800 per month, and significantly higher in certain regions.
+Upwards of $10,000 per month, also significantly higher in certain regions.
 You can see how the costs can begin to add up, particularly if you require care for an extended number of months or years.
-[The above costs have been updated since the time of the original post in 2016.]

 >> Related Post: The Cost of Assisted Living- What You Need to Know